 How to apply:

-You are not eligible to apply until you’ve completed the five years of service.
-Once you have, fill out the Teacher Loan Forgiveness Application .
-(You may find it helpful to get acquainted with the application now, because it clearly explains who qualifies for what amount of forgiveness.)
+Teachers are not eligible to apply until they have completed the five years of service.
+After completing this requirement, borrowers can fill out the Teacher Loan Forgiveness Application.
+(It may be helpful to get acquainted with the application now, because it clearly explains who qualifies for what amount of forgiveness.)

 Public Service Loan Forgiveness Program

-Up to 100% of your entire loan balance.
+Up to 100% of the remaining loan balance.

 Which loans qualify: